WillSkywalker/IELTS-essay-creator/README.md

-# IETLS-essay-creator
+# IELTS-essay-creator
-An automatic tool to create essays for IETLS Writing Test 1.
+An automatic tool to create essays for IELTS Writing Test 1.

 This tool is just made for fun.
 I'm pretty sure you will not want to use it in your test.